-At the end of the 2021-2022 fiscal year, the District had \$368.6 million in a broad range of capital assets, including land, buildings, and furniture, equipment, and leased assets.
-At June 30, 2022, the District's net capital assets and right-to-use leased assets were \$295.8 million.
+At the end of the 2022-2023 fiscal year, the District had \$438.8 million in a broad range of capital assets, including land, buildings, and furniture, equipment, leased assets, and subscription IT assets.
+At June 30, 2023, the District's net capital assets, right-to-use leased assets, and right-to-use subscription IT assets were \$353.0 million.
 Major capital improvement projects are ongoing throughout the college campuses.
 These projects are primarily funded through the General Obligation Bonds issued by the District.
-Projects will be accounted for within our Construction in Progress account until the project is completed at which time the cost will be recorded it to the depreciable capital asset categories.
+Projects will be accounted for within our Construction in Progress account until the project is completed at which time the cost will be recorded in the depreciable capital asset categories.